bseltz-cohesity/scripts/powershell/protectO365Teams/README.md

-# Include Teams in O365 Protection using PowerShell
+# Protect O365 Teams Using PowerShell

 Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
 The code is intentionally kept simple to retain value as example code.
 The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.

-This PowerShell script adds Teams to an O365 Teams protection job.
-It takes as input a list of team names or SMTP addresses.
+This PowerShell script adds teams to an O365 protection job.

 ## Download the script